 5. Modified-Delphi Card Sorting

-The Modified-Delphi card sorting method evolves with each participant.
-Initially, the first participant conducts a complete card sort where they organize and arrange the items in a way that makes sense to them.
-This forms the baseline model.
-Subsequent participants refine this model, each building upon the previous person's work.
-The process continues, with each participant iterating on the model left by the one before.
+Modified-Delphi card sorting is a method that evolves with each participant, and it begins with the first participant’s conducting a complete card sort where they organize and arrange the items in a way that makes sense to them.
+That forms the baseline model, and then subsequent participants refine this model—each one builds on the previous person's work, and so the process continues.

 6. Remote Card Sorting

-Remote card sorting allows participants to sort cards through online tools.
-This method is convenient to reach a broader and more diverse audience.
+Remote card sorting—just as it sounds—lets participants sort cards through online tools, and it’s a handy and convenient way to reach a broader and more diverse audience.

-Example: An e-commerce site might use an online tool to have users sort product categories like Electronics, Home Goods, and Fashion.
-Participants complete the task on their computers instead of attending a formal session.
+Example: An e-commerce brand’s site might use an online tool to have users sort product categories like Electronics, Home Goods, and Fashion, and participants do the task on their computers instead of having to attend a formal session.

 Tree Testing vs Card Sorting: Which One Should You Prefer?

-In tree testing, users navigate through a simplified text version of the site's structure to find items.
-It reveals how easily they can locate information.
+In tree testing, users navigate through a simplified text version of the site's structure to find items—it’s something that reveals how easily they can locate information.

-Card sorting helps you understand how users categorize information.
-Participants organize topics or items into groups that make sense to them.
+Card sorting helps you understand how users categorize information, and, there, participants organize topics or items into groups that make sense to them.

-William Hudson, UX designer and author, discusses tree testing in more detail.
-Watch this video to understand more about getting started with tree testing.
+William Hudson, UX Designer and Author, discusses tree testing in more detail here, so watch this video to understand more about getting started with tree testing.

-Choosing between these methods depends on your project's stage and goals.
-If your current IA seems problematic and you need to assess its effectiveness, start with tree testing.
-This method will show where users struggle to find information.
-It provides a clear picture of the areas that need improvement.
+If you’re going to pick between these methods, it’ll depend on your project's stage and goals for which one’s best.
+If your current IA seems to be causing problems and you need to assess how effective it is, then do start with tree testing, as it’ll show you where users struggle to find information; what’s more, it’ll give you a clear picture of the areas that need improvement.

-After you understand the shortcomings of your current IA through tree testing, proceed with card sorting.
-This method can help you understand how users think you should organize your content.
-An open card sort lets you capture your users' natural categorizations and terminologies, which is crucial for an intuitive and user-friendly IA.
+After you’ve grasped what’s wrong with your current IA through tree testing, then it’s time to go ahead with card sorting so you can get a helping hand at understanding how users think you should organize your content.
+An open card sort is what lets you capture your users' natural categorizations and terminologies—that’s a crucial ingredient for making an intuitive and user-friendly IA.

-Finally, conduct another tree test after reworking your IA based on card sorting insights.
-This will help you compare the new IA against the old one using similar tasks.
-This comparison will highlight the effectiveness of your changes.
-It’ll help you align your updated IA better with user expectations and behaviors.
+Last—but not least—do another tree test after you’ve reworked your IA based on card sorting insights.
+It’ll help you compare the new IA against the old one using similar tasks, and it’s a comparison that will highlight just how effective your changes actually are—plus, it’ll help you get your updated IA more in line with users’ expectations and behaviors.

 What Tools Do You Need to Conduct a Card Sort?